 Lindsay has overseen many notable sales to include; an important pair of 18th century Carrara marble lions, originally from Palazzo Grimani, Venice, purchased on The Grand Tour and brought to Fonab Castle, Pitlochry in 1899, which went on to sell for £74,000 and remain the most expensive lot sold by Lindsay Burns & Company.
 Another highlight from the earlier part of his career was a fine early 19th century mahogany library table by Gillows of Lancaster, circa 1835, which sold for £58,000.Send Lindsay Burns an email

 Katie’s role is split between the office and the saleroom.
-Katie works alongside Jill looking after pre and post-sale administration, valuations, assisting with client enquiries and organising the office.
-Katie also undertakes photography for the general and antique sales.
+Katie works alongside Kirsty looking after pre and post-sale administration, valuations, assisting with client enquiries and organising the office.
+Katie also undertakes photography for the Antique & General sales and the Antique & Fine Art sales.

 Glen assists with all aspects of the day to day saleroom operations as well as operating the van.